 Weekend Masses |

-Eucharistic Adoration - The adoration of Jesus Christ truly and wholly present in the Holy Eucharist.
-At Immaculate Heart of Mary, the Holy Eucharist is adored, independently of Mass, daily from 8:00 a.m. until 9:00 p.m. in the Blessed Sacrament Chapel.
-On Thursdays, members of our community gather in adoration of the exposed Blessed Sacrament from 9:00 am to 5:45 p.m.
-The community is invited to come and pray in silence in front of the Blessed Sacrament throughout the day any day of the week, either in the presence in the tabernacle, or on Thursdays during exposition.
+Eucharistic Adoration - The adoration of Jesus Christ is indeed and wholly present in the Holy Eucharist.
+At Immaculate Heart of Mary, the Holy Eucharist is adored, independently of Mass, daily from 8:00 am until 9:00 pm in the Blessed Sacrament Chapel.
+On Thursdays, members of our community gather in adoration of the exposed Blessed Sacrament from 9:00 am to 5:45 pm.
+The community is invited to come and pray in silence in front of the Blessed Sacrament throughout the day, any day of the week, either in the presence of the Tabernacle or on Thursdays during the exposition.

-Altar Servers - These are young men and women, in fourth grade or higher, who assist the community and specifically the priest during the liturgy at any weekend Mass.
-Commitment levels are determined by the individual’s own schedule and his or her availability.
+Altar Servers - Young men and women in fourth grade or higher who assist the community, specifically the priest, during the liturgy at any weekend Mass.
+Commitment levels are determined by the individual's schedule and their availability.
 Trainings are offered twice a year.

-Extraordinary Ministries of Holy Communion - These members of our community assist the greater community and presider with the distribution of the Precious Body and Blood of Christ at Communion.
-These are confirmed men and women, who are trained and prepared (they attend a yearly day of reflection or workshop) for this important task.
+Extraordinary Ministries of Holy Communion - These members of our community assist the greater community and preside over the distribution of the Precious Body and Blood of Christ at Communion.
+These are confirmed men and women trained and prepared (they attend a yearly day of reflection or workshop) for this critical task.
 They are scheduled at Masses of their preference.

-Lectors - These are women or men, in middle school or older, who proclaim the Word of God to the community.
+Lectors - Women or men in middle school or older who proclaim the Word of God to the community.
 They also attend a yearly workshop or day of reflection and are scheduled at Masses of their preference.

-Liturgy & Music Commission - The Liturgy and Music Commission acts as an advisory committee on the liturgical life of the parish.
-They are responsible for gathering input and feedback from parishioners and then advising, helping, and working with the parish staff, particularly the Director of Liturgy and Music, to turn ideas and concepts into realities that enhance our worship experience.
+Liturgy & Music Commission - The Liturgy and Music Commission is an advisory committee on the parish's liturgical life.
+They are responsible for gathering input and feedback from parishioners and advising, helping, and working with the parish staff, particularly the Director of Liturgy and Music, to turn ideas and concepts into realities that enhance our worship experience.

 Some of the functions of the Liturgy & Music Commission are: